- RCPCH response to COVID-19 - modified assessments table

 From these areas, an assessor will be able to advise on an overall rating.
 Assessors may ask for and take account of comments from other team members.
 For this reason, we recommend that ACATs are assessed by consultant supervisors as likely being the most senior member of the medical team.

-Links with the RCPCH curriculum
+Links with Progress+ for the ACAT

-ACAT assessments primarily link to the following curriculum domains:
+ACATs primarily link to the following curriculum domains:

 - Professional values and behaviours (D1)